HaeinGeek/CancerSubtypesAI/encoder/README.md

 - Provides amino acid information lookup.
 - Handles duplicate mutations by treating them as a single mutation.
 - Calculates changes in amino acid properties for mutations.

+## Dependencies

+- numpy

+Ensure these libraries are installed before using the Sequence Processor module.

 ## Mutation Patterns